bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - You can use the `\linenumbers` command from the `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
 It might be useful during the drafting stage.

-- If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `settings.tex` file (name it as you like) in the project directory.
-Then you can use the command `input{settings.tex}` to make your main file appear cleaner and less distracting. `\input{}` command pastes content from the source file.
+- If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
+Then you can use the command `input{my-preamble.tex}` to make your main file appear cleaner and less distracting. `\input{}` command pastes content from the source file.
 See [managing the large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).

 - Finally, you may consider using the `microtype` package to have a better typography of your document.
 Check details on using [microtype package for writing a thesis here](https://www.khirevich.com/latex/microtype/).